Larrabee Scholars in Music

 2. For live auditions, please bring 3 copies of your music to the audition for the faculty jurors.
 Applicants should also bring a cover page that contains the following information about the pieces: (1) composer/arranger/lyricist (2) title, movement, etc., (3) measure numbers, appropriate, and (4) timing.
 At the discretion of the faculty, and the interest of managing time constraints, soloists may be asked to perform only excerpts prepared pieces.

 Constance Stuart Larrabee Music Scholars are expected to actively participate in the performance opportunities offered by the Department of Music.
-To remain eligible for the award, students should enroll in an appropriate 1-credit large ensemble (String Orchestra, Symphonic Band, or Chorus) every semester they are on campus.
-Similarly, they should also enroll in applied music lessons (2-credits) during their first 2 years on campus.
-To support these lessons, Constance Stuart Larrabee Music Scholars are exempted from paying the annual $720 fee associated with 200-level applied music lessons during their first two years of study.
+To remain eligible for the award, students should enroll in an appropriate 1-credit large ensemble (String Orchestra, Symphonic Band, or Chorus) and in applied music lessons (1-credit) every semester they are on campus.
+To support these lessons, Constance Stuart Larrabee Music Scholars are exempted from paying the $720 fee associated with 200-level applied music lessons.

 CONTACT: Dr. Jon McCollum (email@example.com), Chair of Music